lubusIN/laravel-gymie/README.md

 > ***Note:***
 >
-> Currently we are in process of polishing the code to be ready for general use check [issues](https://github.com/lubusIN/laravel-gymie/issues) & [milestone](https://github.com/lubusIN/laravel-gymie/milestones) to know more about upcoming changes, features and improvements.
+> Currently, we are in the process of polishing the code to be ready for general use.
+Check [issues](https://github.com/lubusIN/laravel-gymie/issues) & [milestone](https://github.com/lubusIN/laravel-gymie/milestones) to know more about upcoming changes, features and improvements.

 ## Requirements
 - PHP >= 7.1.3